 The Caldwell National Bank Of Caldwell

-The Caldwell National Bank Of Caldwell in New Jersey printed $764,080 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1904 and stopped printing money in 1935, which equals a 32 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The Caldwell National Bank Of Caldwell issued 8 different types and denominations of national currency.
+The Caldwell National Bank Of Caldwell in Kansas printed $67,550 dollars worth of national currency.
+A production number that low doesn’t save room for many survivors.
+Currency from this bank will be rare.
+This national bank opened in 1902 and stopped printing money in 1909, which equals a 8 year printing period.
+That is obviously a very short period of time.
+During its life, The Caldwell National Bank Of Caldwell issued 4 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Caldwell National Bank Of Caldwell was located in Essex County.
-It was assigned charter number 7131.
+For the record, The Caldwell National Bank Of Caldwell was located in Sumner County.
+It was assigned charter number 6333.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The Caldwell National Bank Of Caldwell in New Jersey printed 846 sheets of $10 1902 red seal national bank notes.
-All red seals are very rare.
-But that sheet output is extremely low.
-We would love to see a picture of what you have.
+The Caldwell National Bank Of Caldwell in Kansas printed 1,350 sheets of $10 1902 red seal national bank notes.
+A print range between 1,000 and 2,500 is pretty standard for red seals.
+Despite being standard, in the scheme of things that is still an extremely small quantity printed.
 Collectors love ten dollar 1902 red seals.
 They usually represent the rarest bank notes printed by any national bank.
 Don’t let the term “series of 1902” confuse you.
 These were actually printed for about six years between 1902 and 1908.
 That is obviously a very short issue period which means that many red seals are quite rare.
 Each note has a portrait of William McKinley.
 Be sure to check the number under McKinley.
 If it is #1 then you are dealing with a note from the first sheet of bank notes issued.
 Number one bank notes are worth even more money than the already rare red seals.

 1902 $10 Red Seal National Bank Note